Rhenish Missionary Society: History

+19th century

+South Africa

+Its first missionaries were ordained and sent off to South Africa by the end of its first year.

 The London Missionary Society was already active in the area, and a closer working relationship was formed with them.
 The Society established its first mission station in the Cederberg in 1829, named Wupperthal, and predated the naming of the German city by 100 years.
+In 1842, the mission moved on to Namibia.

 Very soon, the missionaries started migrating north through the barren and inhospitable south-western Africa.
 Here they encountered various local tribes such as the Herero, Nama and Damara, and were frequently in the middle of wars between them.
 The missionaries tried to broker peace deals between the tribes, and for this reason were later seen as political assets by the tribes.

 Around the same time, debate started in Germany regarding its colonial empire, with the activities of the RMS in distant Africa fanning imaginations.
 The unclaimed area to the north of the Cape Colony was proclaimed German South West Africa in 1880, but they quickly ran into numerous problems, since Germany was inexperienced at colonization.
 The Herero and Nama genocide during 1904–1908 proved to be the nadir of their rule, and combined with the effects of World War I, Germany was unable to maintain a foothold so far from home.
 South Africa annexed the area in 1915, renaming it South West Africa.
 During this time, missionaries' reactions ranged from compassion and help for the local tribes, to patriotism and support of colonial interests.

+Asia

 In 1861, a station in North Sumatra, Indonesia, was launched and it lasted until 1940.
-A book concerning the missionary work there was written by the first evangelist woman who joined the Society, Hester Needham.
+A book concerning the missionary work there was written by the female evangelist who joined the Society, Hester Needham.

-RMS was also active in South China, where they constructed a Hospital in Tungkun, the area is now called Dongguan, Guangdong Province, China.
-The hospital was supported by several notable medical missionaries, including Dr. Johannes E. Kühne, Dr. Gottlieb Olpp, Dr. Eich, Dr. Zeiß.
+RMS was also active in South China, where they constructed a Hospital in Tungkun (now called Dongguan) in Guangdong Province.
+The hospital was supported by several notable medical missionaries, including Dr. Johannes E. Kühne, Dr. Gottlieb Olpp, Dr. Eich and Dr. Zeiß.
 The RMS legacy survives in Hong Kong under the auspices of the Chinese Rhenish Church Hong Kong Synod, which established and operates several schools including the Rhenish Mission School in Sai Ying Pun (since 1914) along with Rhenish Church Grace School in Diamond Hill (since 1982) and the Rhenish Church Pang Hok Ko Memorial College in Kowloon Tong (since 1973).
 The Chinese Rhenish Church has operated on Bonham Road, Sai Ying Pun since 1898 and continues in a church adjacent to the Rhenish Mission School, and the Chinese Rhenish Church Kowloon has existed in Kowloon Tong since 1928.